UofM-Final-Project/Home_Gardeners_Analysis/README.md

 ## Dashboard
 #### Storyboard for Dashboard
-The purpose of the dashboard is to help users predict the last frost date based on changes in temperature, precipitation, and snowfall.
+The purpose of the dashboard is to help users predict the last freeze date based on changes in temperature, precipitation, and snowfall.
 The dashboard will consist of three different areas:
 - Overview of the Weather Map (Including layers for temperatures, precipitation, snowfall, and last frost date)
 - Trend line showing the historical pattern of frost dates for last 21 years (including trend line for temperatures, precipitation, and snowfall)